Yucca elata – Soaptree Yucca

 Height: Up to 20 feet (6 m) tall without the flower stalk, but usually less

 Description: The flowers are loosely clustered at the tops of up to 6 foot (1.8 m) long flower stalks.
 The individual flowers are drooping, bell-shaped, and 2 inches (5 cm) long.
 The flowers are followed by 3-chambered, green drying to brown seedpods.
 The leaves are either in a basal rosette (young plants) or in a rosette atop a short to tall main trunk (older plants).
-The leaves have sharply pointed tips and white, string-like margins and are long, narrowly linear, green, tough, and leathery.
+The leaves have sharply pointed tips and narrow white margins and are long, narrowly linear, green, tough, leathery, and white-filiferous (producing white strings).
 The dead leaves turn brown and droop to cover the trunks.
 The plants are clump-forming.

 Special Characteristics

-Edible – The flowers and flower buds are edible either raw or cooked.
+Edible – The flower petals from the flowers or buds are edible either raw or cooked.

 Legal StatusProtected Native Plant (Salvage Restricted)